BioMedIA/dHCP-release-notes/acquire.md

-by means of locating the 'end of scan' marker (scripts are available to aid loading and interpretation of this file<sup>5</sup>), and knowing the frequency of the recordings (496Hz) and TR x number of volumes acquired (0.392 x 2300) in order to identify the start of scan point.
+by means of locating the 'end of scan' marker (scripts are available to aid loading and interpretation of this file<sup>5</sup>), and knowing the frequency of the recordings (496Hz) and TR x number of volumes acquired (0.392s x 2300) in order to identify the start of scan point.
-Note, for improved accuracy on this cohort a small delay of ~85ms between the true end of data acquisition and 'end of scan' marker has been identified, after accounting for this the precision of identifying the true start of scan in the physlog should be of the order +/- 50ms, for a complete scan of 15 minutes duration.
+Note, for improved accuracy on this cohort a small delay of ~85ms between the true end of data acquisition and 'end of scan' marker has been identified, after accounting for this the precision of identifying the true start of scan in the physiological file should be of the order +/- 50ms, for a complete scan of 15 minutes duration.

 **dMRI:** A spherically optimized set of directions on 4 shells (b0:
 20, b400: 64, b1000: 88, b2600: 128)<sup>6</sup> was split into 4 optimal